 Yes….yes it is.
 I’m sure you’ve had tons of times when asked this question and you didn’t know how to answer.
 Whether it was from family and friends, or what we’re going to focus on today, from prospective clients and partners.
 Last week on the Learn TouchDesigner HQ group coaching call, I was asked about building a personal brand.
-When I was thinking about how to approach this, a lot of it comes down to one key thing: telling people who you are and what you do.
+When I was thinking about how to approach this, a lot of it comes down to one key thing: how to tell people who you are and what you do.
 That’s it.
 If you can communicate that in a clear, effective, and compelling manner, you’ll be much more successful.
 This is especially true when you’re trying to get new clients.
 At least people you’ve worked with kind of already know you in some capacity, but when you meet someone new (or are trying to get a meeting), what do you say?
 Most people in our industry have so many talents, but you can’t list them all!
 Where do you start?
 Where do you stop?
 Let’s dive into my approach.

 First things first.
 Make it short and sweet.
 I remember when people used to ask me what I do and I’d rattle off all kinds of shenanigans for a few minutes, thinking about all the cool projects I’ve done and where I’ve been and all the little skills I’ve learned.
 Oh boy, how brutally boring that must have been for the listener.
 Face it, no one really cares that much.
 People just want the short version.
 They want something they can remember and associate to you in their brain.
 Your introduction of who you are and what you do should be no more than 25 words, and even 25 words is a long.
 The key to keeping it short is that most of the time you might not be talking to a final decision maker.
 You need to give a short and easy to remember story that the person can then go and tell to their boss or colleagues to get an “OK” to hire you.
 The longer and more complicated your story, the worse job they’ll do remembering and trying to sell you to their team.
 The shorter and more compelling it is, not only will they be excited, but that excitement will show when they’re able to easily sell you to their team/management.